ranaur/CoCoJoystick2PC/README.md

 		value()
 	}

-* Create stateButton (B)
-	- each time it presses it advance the state
-	- save the state on flash memory
-	- stateButton(maxValue) {
-		onChange()
-		value()
-	}

 ## Two Joysticks, one box
 * Allow more than one joystick
 	* with 2 joysticks report as two devices
 		* On Gamepad Mode, report as one device, left Joy to the left axis control, right joy to right axis control, four buttons.
 	* Make it Double: answer as two joysticks if just one joystick is connected (if detection is ok, answer always as two: if only one is connected, set the output to both.)

-	* Create Buttons/Switch config
-OK		* Swap joysticks left/right
+## Test Detection
+	>> need to solder cables
+	* Connect reset to output with diode and make a programable "reset"
+	* detect which joysticks are present on setup and setup usb accordingly
+	* when a joystick is connected/disconnectes, resets to redo the report
-		* When just 1 joystick is connected: Answer as both joysticks
+	* When just one joystick is connected use the single joystick as two joysticks
 ## Cosmetic changes
 * Change the Joystick name from "Arduino Leonardo" to "CoCo Joystick(s)"
 	- need to burn a new bootloader?